NiklasTiede/CheatSheet-Linux/README.md

 ## Finding Patterns: grep, sed and find

 Several tools to search for files and file-content exist.
 This can speed up things. `grep` prints lines matching a pattern.
-The table below shows some important flags I use on a daily basis.
+The table below shows some important flags of `grep` I use on a daily basis.

 | Flag        | Description                 |
 | ----------- | --------------------------- |